yujunz/gitlab.com-runbooks/alerts/alerts_manual.md

 1. Create or reuse an alert rules file in [gitlab-prometheus](https://gitlab.com/gitlab-cookbooks/gitlab-prometheus/) repository as an erb template.
 1. If it's not there already, add the filename to alert rules files list in `attributes/prometheus.rb` file, inside `default[:prometheus][:rules]` array.
-1. Consider creating a runbook for the alert in the [runbooks project](https://gitlab.com/gitlab-com/runbooks) inside the alerts folder.
-This is so because the AlertManager is setup to build the title URL like `https://dev.gitlab.org/.../alerts/<alert_title>.md`
+1. Consider creating a runbook for the alert in the [runbooks project](https://gitlab.com/gitlab-com/runbooks).
+After mirroring runbook should appear in `https://dev.gitlab.com/cookbooks/runbooks` project.
+All urls will be constructed with the prefix - `https://dev.gitlab.com/cookbooks/runbooks/blob/master/`.
+Remain part should be annotated in `runbook` value.
 1. Make sure that the alert title/summary is clear and actionable.
 Avoid alerting for "Worker load is critical" because that does not provide any action or enough information to know where to look, rather alert on "High load on worker due to increased IOWait" or "High number of queued jobs in sidekiq"
 1. Consider adding a description to the alert with some context, you could also point to relevant graphs or provide quick actions.
 1. Point the runbook link to dev.gitlab.org and make sure that it is available there, when GitLab.com is down you will not be able to get the runbook from there.